 Several addition heuristics were used to tune the algorithm for better results.

-Most frequent words unsegmented.
+The most frequently encountered words are unsegmented.
 To reduce the final number of segments, a predefined number of the most frequent words stay unsegmented (see ‘leave-out rate’ in the results).

 Optimization of the segmentation.
 To reduce the final number of segments, several heuristics are used to join back some segments, e.g.: